olejardamir/Hanoi/README.md

 ### Data Structures
 For this game, we only need one data structure.
 Stack is the data structure that functions according to a FIFO (First-in, First-out) principle.
 The stack functions that we need are peek (for verifying the move), push (for placing a peg on the rod), and pop (for removing a peg).
 However, we have also used a Queue (as a cloned Stack, since code is cleaner) to confirm the victory, that is, if all pegs are sorted.
+We are also using the List of rods for an easier rod access, by the rod index number.

 ### Design Patterns
 We have used strictly the MVC pattern offered by the framework, while re-routing the view into a JSON output.
 Furthermore, we have used a Singleton for the game object and Dependency Injection to loosely couple the game and make it user-connection specific.
 The framework patterns were strictly followed, without complicating things further.
 Therefore, we are using the Controller and Service for executing the game and control the Models, with JSON as the view.